BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 consumer.subscribeByOfferingId("... include the Offering ID that you want to subscribe to and access ...").get();
 ```

+NOTE: You can copy an Offering ID when you open the Offering on the Web Portal, and then click on `Copy ID to Clipboard` (top right).

 ### 9. Execute the Consumer application

- - From the command line: `./gradlew run` from the root directoy of the project
+- From the command line: Use `./gradlew run` in the root directoy of the project
- - From the IDE
+- From Eclipse IDE: Go to `Run` -> `Run` and then select your consumer application

 ## Developer Guide

 ### How to develop a BIG IoT Consumer?

-- A _detailed_ Java **developer tutorial** for a Consumer can be found [here](https://big-iot.github.io/consumerPerspective/)
+- A **_detailed_ developer tutorial** for a Consumer can be found [here](https://big-iot.github.io/consumerPerspective/)

 - **Simple Consumer example for accessing a known Offering** (full example code is available [here](https://github.com/BIG-IoT/example-projects/blob/master/more-java-examples/src/main/java/org/eclipse/bigiot/lib/examples/ExampleConsumerSubscriptionById.java)):
 ```java